nation3/law/Constitution.linked.md

 #) Every Citizen shall be entitled to a fair hearing within a reasonable time before a Nested Court or the Supreme Court for the determination of their rights and obligations, or in the event of any criminal charge against them.
 The hearing shall be conducted in private unless a judge decides otherwise pursuant to law in the interest of morals, public order, the security of Nation3 or the interests of the parties and witnesses.

 ### Citizenship Duties
-a) Every Citizen shall uphold this Constitution and participate in DAO Governance in order to ensure that the DAO keeps its spirit loyal to the Nation3 Manifesto.
+a) Every Citizen shall uphold this Constitution and participate in the DAO's governance to defend the values outlined in the Nation3 Manifesto.
-#) Every Citizen shall, when entering agreements within the Nation3 Jurisdiction, act within the limits of the law in effect.
+#) Every Citizen shall, when entering agreements within the Nation3 Jurisdiction, act in good faith and within the limits of the law.
 #) If any Citizen becomes aware that there is a Material Adverse Exception Event, such Citizen shall deliver to the other Citizens a notice describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief.
 #) No Citizen shall, without the prior written unanimous consent of the other Citizens, directly or indirectly take or attempt to take any of the following actions:
     i) Commence or continue any Legal Proceeding in a jurisdiction different than Nation3 Jurisdiction, assert any Claim or enforce any judgment or other Order, in each case, that (1) is against or involves any other Citizen(s), (2) relates to this Constitution or the matters contemplated by this Constitution, the Designated Smart Contracts or the DAO, including, for the avoidance of doubt, any Legal Proceeding or Order _in rem_ pertaining to the DAO or any Legal Proceeding or Claim challenging the enforceability of any provision of this Constitution.